quartzy/courier/docs/getting-started/example-usage.md

-Each courier is implemented as an adapter in it's own dependency, so the first step is to pull the correct courier implementation into your project.
+Each courier is implemented as an adapter in it's own project, so the first step is to pull the correct courier implementation into your project.

 ```bash